anquanscan/sec-tools/README.md

 [dnxfirewall](https://github.com/DOWRIGHTTV/dnxfirewall): DNXFIREWALL (dad's next-generation firewall), a C/CPython hybrid next generation firewall built on top of Linux and bound to kernel/ netfilter hooks for packet control.
 [Cyber-Risk-Research-FULL-WORK](https://github.com/Cameron-Noakes/Cyber-Risk-Research-FULL-WORK): All of my work for the past 6 months as a cyber risk researcher for University of Greenwich.
 A total of 41 literature reviews and analysis as white papers to develop the final survey paper
 [awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges): A curated list of Awesome Security Challenges.
 [Firmware_Slap](https://github.com/ChrisTheCoolHut/Firmware_Slap): Discovering vulnerabilities in firmware through concolic analysis and function clustering.
+[R2R--OnePunchInstaller](https://github.com/Bl4cKc34sEr/R2R--OnePunchInstaller): R2R is the short for Ready-To-Recon, This is a shell script written to install the major Known Reconnaissance tools in your Ubuntu-Linux-Fedora etc, Operating Systems to get started with Penetration Testing and Web App security with these tools.